Island to Mainland

 Our experience will start in the Reykjanes peninsula where we will visit the many natural vistas near Sandgerði, including Krýsuvík, in southern Iceland.
 Next, we will travel to Reykjavík, the northernmost capital on Earth.
 There we will explore several aspects of Icelandic culture and history, including visits to the University of Iceland, the Natural History Museum in Reykjavík, the Hof of the Ásatrúarfélag, and more.
 After the capital, we will embark north to visit the bucolic town of Hólar, where we will visit historical sites such as Hólar University (established in 1106), and Hólar Cathedral (built in 1050).
 This day will also allow opportunities for a serene hike around Hjaltadalur.
 Lastly, we will return to the capital for sightseeing opportunities near the Tjörnin in downtown Reykjavík, before returning to the USA, ready to tackle the academic year.

-After landing in Iceland our journey will take us to the southern regions of the country.
 We plan to explore Sandgerði and its surroundings, including the Krýsuvík National Park and its unique geothermal ecosystems.
-We will close the day with a visit to the Marine & Freshwater Research Institute in Hafnarfjörður.
+We will also visit the National History Museum of Reyjavik.

-On this day we will visit the northern town of Hólar.
-There we will visit Hólar University to meet and socialize with students.
-We will then visit the Hólar aquaculture facility to continue learning about sustainability.
-The rest of the day will have opportunities to visit the historic Hólar cathedral as well as to hike the serene vistas of Hjaltadalur.
+We also visit the northern town of Hólar.
+There we will visit Hólar University to meet and socialize with students to continue learning about sustainability.
+Here there will be opportunities to visit the historic Hólar cathedral as well as to hike the serene vistas of Hjaltadalur.